dzhang30/PlayDraft/README.md

 # PlayDraft

-Code challenge for PlayDraft.
-Display basketball/baseball/football player info in JSON format
+Display basketball/baseball/football player info from CBS in JSON format

 ## How to Use
 1. Install Python 3.6